Recruit at PLU!

 Please contact Margaret Sauer to schedule a tabling session at email@example.com.

-Interviewing on-campus is an efficient and productive way to meet with students and alumni.
-You have the ability to request, promote and manage an on-campus interview event through your Opportunities Board employer account.
+Interviewing on-campus is an efficient and productive way to meet with PLU students.
+You have the ability to request, promote and manage an on-campus interview event through your Opportunities Board employer account, or e-mail Margaret Sauer at firstname.lastname@example.org.

 There could be an opportunity to host an information session.
 Once approved, Career Connections will arrange an information session to showcase your organization and speak with students about open positions and your application process.
 Contact our office to discuss eligibility.